-Depending on the stage of your cancer and your treatment options, you may have several types of doctors on your treatment team.
-These physicians may include medical oncologist, urologist and radiation oncologist.
+Depending on your cancer stage and treatment options, you may have several types of doctors on your treatment team.
+These physicians may include medical oncologists, urologists and radiation oncologists.

-Some common treatments that can be done in case of Testicular Cancer
+Some common treatments that can be done in the case of Testicular Cancer

-Side effects of the Surgery: Surgery for testicular cancer can have short-term risks such as reactions to anesthesia, bleeding, blood clots, and infections.
+Surgery for testicular cancer can have short-term risks such as reactions to anaesthesia, bleeding, blood clots, and infections.
 Orchiectomy, the removal of one or both testicles, can result in infertility and decreased testosterone levels, which can affect sex drive and erections.
-However, these side effects can be managed with testosterone supplements and a testicular prosthesis can be surgically implanted to restore a more natural look.
+However, these side effects can be managed with testosterone supplements, and a testicular prosthesis can be surgically implanted to restore a more natural look.
 Lymph node dissection to remove retroperitoneal lymph nodes can also have short-term complications such as infection or bowel obstruction.
 It can potentially damage nerves that control ejaculation, causing retrograde ejaculation, which can make it difficult to father children.
 However, nerve-sparing surgery can be done to preserve ejaculation function, and sperm banking can be considered before treatment.

-Testicular Cancer Radiation Therapy: Radiation therapy is a treatment for testicular cancer that uses high-energy rays or particles to destroy cancer cells or slow their growth.
+Radiation therapy treats testicular cancer using high-energy rays or particles to destroy cancer cells or slow their growth.
 It is typically used to kill cancer cells that have spread to lymph nodes.
 The treatment involves a machine that sends radiation to a specific part of the body, much like getting an x-ray, but with stronger radiation.
 It is mainly used for patients with seminoma and can be used after orchiectomy to kill any tiny bits of cancer in lymph nodes that can't be seen.
 It can also treat small amounts of seminoma that have spread to the nodes, as determined by changes seen on CT and PET scans.

 Typical negative impacts may include: